ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 ###Introducing Credible Intervals

-One of the most usefull things we can do with our posterior distribution over revenue per impression is to build credible intervals.
+One of the most useful things we can do with our posterior distribution over revenue per impression is to build credible intervals.
 A 95% credible interval represents an interval that contains the true revenue per impression with 95% certainty.
 The simplest way to generate credible intervals from a sample is to